Jackela/COMP5349/image_annotation_system_v2/README.md

 - **Image Processing**
   - Pillow for image manipulation
-  - Google Gemini API for AI captioning
+  - Google Gemini API for AI captioning (using `google-generativeai` SDK and API Key)
   - python-magic for MIME type detection

 - **Development & Testing**